 Hypothalamic Amenorrhea symptoms

+If you have ruled out other causes of missing periods, Hypothalamic Amenorrhea could be the most likely diagnosis.
 Aside from missing periods, there are many other symptoms which can occur with Hypothalamic Amenorrhea.
-I have listed some examples below although not all (or even any!) of these symptoms have to be present and every woman’s body is different.
+I have listed some examples below, although not all (or even any!) of these symptoms have to be present and every woman’s body is different.

 - Thinning hair or hair loss